EwoeT/Gift_matching/README.md

 Constraints:<br/>
 * 0.5% of children are triplets
 * 4% of children are twins
-* Each set of triplets should receive the san]me gift
+* Each set of triplets should receive the same gift
 * Each pair of twins should receive the same gift